 This essay on foods for a healthy pancreas focuses on prevention rather than a cure; mortality is frighteningly high at 35% of those hospitalised.
 It is the fourth leading cause of cancer deaths in both sexes.

-The pancreas is an important organ supplying hormones to manage blood glucose and enzymes to enable digestion of food in the small intestine; that's the so-called "exocrine function."
+The pancreas is an important organ supplying hormones to manage blood glucose and enzymes to enable digestion of food in the small intestine; that latter is the so-called "exocrine function."

 There are many causes of pancreatic disease but in one way or another most of them are associated with metabolic syndrome.

-With nearly 50% of those enjoying typical supermarket food suffering from prediabetes, abnormally raised blood glucose, this is the first of the risk factors for pancreatic disease.
+Nearly 50% of those enjoying typical supermarket food are suffering from prediabetes; abnormally raised blood glucose.
+This is the first of the risk factors for pancreatic disease.

 With research now showing that consuming foods high in cholesterol hardly affects levels in the blood, attention is focused on high glucose entering the liver where it is attached to an amino acid forming a lipoprotein; and then entering the blood stream as LDL.